 How many units do I need?

-The minimum number of transferable units required to enter the program is 54 units.* CIIS accepts a maximum of 75 lower division semester units, and will accept up to an additional 6 upper division semester units for a maximum number of 81 transferable units.
+The minimum number of transferable units required to enter the program is 54 units.* CIIS accepts a maximum number of 84 transferable units, with up to 75 in the lower division and up to 40 in one subject area.

 What kind of transfer units do you accept?

 Within the limits cited above, we accept as transfer credit:

 - Work in college level classes completed at regionally accredited institutions of higher learning in the U.S. and Canada or from other foreign institutions provided that acceptable documentation and evaluation demonstrates that these institutions and their courses are equivalent to regionally accredited institutions.
 International applicants must submit foreign transcripts to a foreign credential evaluation service for a "course by course" evaluation.
 CIIS accepts evaluations completed by the World Education Service (WES) and J. Silny & Associates, as well as from current members of the National Association of Credential Evaluation Services (NACES).

 - Documented military training, granting credit based on the American Council on Education (ACE) guidelines.